Himalayan families face an impossible choice for their children:

 would change anyone's life."

-We invite responsible travellers to trek to Nepal's Himalayas.
-Our treks enable reintegration for young people to return home to see their parents for the first time in 12 years.
+Our treks enable our reintegration programme for young people to reconnect with their parents for the first time in

-By joining this meaningful travel experience you will helping to financially enable young people, aged 16 - 18 years old, to journey home to some of the most remote villages in the world, whilst keeping them protected and safe.
+By joining this meaningful travel experience you will helping to financially enable young people, aged 16 - 18 years old, to reintegrate with their families in some of the most remote villages in the world.

-Trek in the footsteps of the stars of Children of the Snow Land.
+You'll be trekking in the footsteps of the stars of

 Life-changing experiences for Himalayan people and